How does Cremo’s American-made barber grade hair styling cream stack up? Here’s my quick review:

 About the Cremo Company

 Frustrated because they couldn’t find the perfect shaving cream, founders Kyle Schroeder and Mike Boone set out to create their own.
 They launched the Cremo Company way back in 2005 from Santa Monica, California.
-Today their products can be found in major retailers worldwide, including Amazon, Target, Rite Aid, Walgreens and Walmart.
+Today their men’s grooming and skin care products can be found in major retailers worldwide, including Amazon, Target, Rite Aid, Walgreens and Walmart.

 I didn’t have time to get a haircut or shave at their make-shift grooming lounge, but Cremo gave me small samples of their shaving cream and face wash and a rather large sample of their barber grade hair styling cream, which you can grab at Amazon.